Coming to the Netherlands

 If you are coming to the Netherlands as an entrepreneur, you may need a residence permit.
 Our interactive tool Coming to the Netherlands as an entrepreneur can help you find out quickly if this is true for you, and tell you what other obligations you have to fulfil.

 If you opt for a soft franchise, you will have a lot of freedom.
-You decide how to run the business: advertising, marketing, purchasing and inventory practices are all up to you.
+Of course, there are some rules you have to follow.
+Often, you get to decide on advertising, marketing, purchasing and inventory.
 In effect, the business name and concept are all you franchise.
-You also have greater responsibilities and less security.

 - Find out if the franchiser is transparent about its business methods.
-What margins does he operate by, for instance, and how much influence does he have on your margins?
+What are the margins, and how much influence does he have on your margins?

 - Does the franchising organisation have a franchisee association?
 En does the organisation abide by the European Code of Ethics?

 - Ask other franchisees in the same franchise if they will show you their annual records.
-Try to find out if there have been many franchisees in the past that have gone bankrupt or have stopped.
+When they are a bv, you can check this via KVK.
+Try to find out if there have been many franchisees in the past that have gone bankrupt or have ended their franchise contract.

 How much does it cost to become a franchisee?

-To enter a franchise organisation, you will usually have to pay an entry fee, a franchise and an advertising charge.
-Franchisers can also demand a minimum investment of either a fixed amount, or a percentage of the total starting capital required.
-It differs per organisation.
-The – Dutch language only - Nationale Franchisegids lists the terms and conditions of nearly all franchisers.
+Fees vary per franchise.
+Some fees you will usually always have to pay.
+Such as an entry fee, a franchise charge and an advertising charge The – Dutch language only - Nationale Franchisegids lists the terms and conditions of nearly all franchisers.

 Ask for advice about the franchising contract and the manual

-- your rights and obligations under the terms of the franchising contract.
-Always read the contract with a critical eye and ask questions.
-Ask for independent legal advice, if anything is unclear to you;
+- Get insight into your rights and obligations under the terms of the franchising contract.
+Ask for independent legal advice, if anything is unclear to you.

 Choosing a legal structure

 You enter into a franchising agreement as an independent entrepreneur.
-This means that you will have to choose a legal structure for your business, to determine liability and tax matters.
-The most common legal structures are sole proprietor, commercial partnership (vof), and private limited company (bv).
+This means that you will have to choose a legal structure for your business.
+This determines liability and tax matters.
+The most common legal structures are sole proprietor, general partnership (vof), and private limited company (bv).

 Register with the KVK